Average Weather at White Rock Automatic Weather Reporting System Canada

 At White Rock Automatic Weather Reporting System, the summers are comfortable and partly cloudy and the winters are very cold, wet, and mostly cloudy.
 Over the course of the year, the temperature typically varies from 35°F to 72°F and is rarely below 22°F or above 78°F.

-Based on the tourism score, the best time of year to visit White Rock Automatic Weather Reporting System for warm-weather activities is from mid July to late August.
+Based on the tourism score, the best time of year to visit White Rock Automatic Weather Reporting System for warm-weather activities is from early July to late August.

 Average High and Low Temperature